Real Estate 2022

 There Are 9,000 Real Estate Agents in the Portland Area.
 Are You Next?

-In a perpetually overheating market, local real estate agents give us the scoop on what it takes to keep up the hustle and last in the industry.
+4 local agents give us the scoop on what draws them to their work—and what it takes to last in this industry.

 04/05/2022 By Melissa Dalton